-Jeff Shares His Neuropathy Story
+Milton Shares His Neuropathy Story!

-James Shares His Neuropathy Story
+Mark Shares His Neuropathy Story!

-Ron Shares His Neuropathy Story
+Doug Shares His Neuropathy Story!!

-Christel Shares Her Neuropathy Story
+Donna Shares Her Neuropathy Story!

 This type is quickly becoming more and more prevalent and estimates are that it affects nearly 46.5 million Americans.
 This type of neuropathy is also know as Peripheral Neuropathy because it affects the nerves furthest away from the center of the body (like the lower arms, hands, fingers, lower legs, feet and toes).